 ABOUT TEPHA INC:

-Tepha Inc, founded in 1998 and headquartered in Lexington, MA, is a supplier of medical devices focused on the Biomaterials market.
-Tepha’s products are designed and developed to elevate, support and reinforce areas of soft tissue weakness as well as to promote improved healing responses.
-To date, Tepha and its partners have received twenty three 510(k) clearances for devices marketed in the US as well as five CE Marking approvals for products sold in Europe.
-Commercial products based on Tepha’s resorbable P4HB polymer technology include: high tensile strength sutures for orthopedic soft tissue repair; mesh constructs for ventral and inguinal hernia repair; monofilament sutures for abdominal wall closure and plastic surgery; patches for tendon and ligament repairs; and mesh constructs which have been used in face and breast lifts.
-To date, products made from P4HB have been successfully used in more than 1,000,000 surgical procedures worldwide, and have been the subject of over 30 published clinical and scientific papers.
+Tepha Inc., founded in 1998 and headquartered in Lexington, MA, is a supplier of medical devices focused on its proprietary P4HB polymer technology.
+Tepha’s products are designed and developed to elevate, support and reinforce areas of soft tissue weakness as well as to stimulate tissue healing and regenerative processes.
+Commercial mesh and suture products based on Tepha’s resorbable P4HB polymer technology are currently utilized in the fields of hernia repair; orthopedic soft tissue repair; general wound repair; and plastic and reconstructive surgery through Tepha’s wholly owned subsidiary, Galatea Inc. Tepha and its partners have received 23 FDA 510(k) and 5 CE Mark clearances in the United States in Europe, respectively.
+To date, products made from P4HB have been successfully used in more than 2,000,000 surgical procedures worldwide, and have been the subject of over 30 published clinical and scientific papers.